 4 Proposal

-The attached H.248.50 text provides initial update proposals based on above discussions (Still to be done, 2012-09-17!).
+The attached H.248.50 text provides indications (by Editor’s notes) in which clauses update proposal would be expected.
+A living list is also appended.
+There are not yet any concrete change proposals.

 NOTE: the text is missing H.248.50 Corrigendum 1 (02/2012) updates.